 Note: The most recent version of CCleaner is 5.5x at the time of writing this update.
 Piriform, the company behind the program has improved it gradually making sure it is compatible with new versions of Windows that got released.
 The main gist of installing and using CCleaner remains the same however.
 End

 CCleaner is mainly used for deleting temporary files and cleaning history files on the Windows operating system.
 Its customizability and features make it one of the best tools to perform these maintenance tasks.

 CCleaner is offered in three different versions.
 In addition to the main download which provides a standard application installer, there is a portable version available as well as a slim installer.

-The standard installer will install a CCleaner Yahoo Toolbar if the option is not unchecked from the installation dialogue, while the portable version and the slim installer do away with the toolbar.
+The standard installer will install third-party offers if the option is not unchecked in the installation dialogue, while the portable version and the slim installer do away with the toolbar.
 It is therefore recommended to install or run one of these in lieu of the standard installer.

 This option only makes sense if a conventional hard drive is selected.
 The options can also be used to select cookies, files and folders that should never be cleaned.
 It is also possible to define additional directories or files that should be cleaned whenever the cleaner is being executed.
 This is helpful for temporary file directories which are not included by default in CCleaner, portable application folders and folders from removable devices.

 Here are the options that you may want to look at closely:

 Recent versions of CCleaner start with Easy Clean by default.
 Easy Clean is a simplified version that provides little options and control over the cleaning process.
 You may want to use Custom Clean at all times as it provides all options and gives you better control over the entire process.